 There should be just one GVC_t created for the entire duration of an application.
 A single GVC_t value can be used with multiple graphs, though with only one graph at a time.
 In addition, if gvLayout() was invoked for a graph and GVC_t, then gvFreeLayout() should be called before using gvLayout() again, even on the same graph.

-An instance of a GVC_t can be created by a call to
+Normally, one creates a GVC_t by a call to: